Special Education Visual And Performing Arts

 By month/date.
 THE STUDENT will use a variety of different painting tools ( sponges wide brush, thin brush, and vegetable, straw, marbles to complete an art project: 4 out of 5 opportunities for 5 trial days as observed and recorded by staff.

-THE STUDENT will use a variety of different painting tools ( sponges wide brush, thin brush, and vegetable, straw, marbles to complete an art project
+By month/date.
+THE STUDENT will use a variety of different painting tools sponges, wide brush, thin brush, cut vegetable, straw marbles to complete an art project 2 out of 5 opportunities for 3 trial days as observed and recorded by staff.

 By month/date.
 THE STUDENT will use paper shapes to recreate a model of an object boat, car, person, etc) 2 out of 5 opportunities for 3 trial days as observed and recorded by staff.